Decoupling and Damping: Structurally-Regularized Gradient Matching for Multimodal Graph Condensation: Experiment

-To investigate the impact of multimodal features on the performance of graph condensation, we conduct a comprehensive ablation study.
-In this experiment, we apply the baseline GCond method to graphs constructed with three different types of input features: text-only, image-only, and fused text-image features.
-We then compare its performance against our proposed SR-GM, which is implemented within the GCond framework to specifically address multimodal challenges.
-The node classification test accuracy on the Ele-fashion and Goodreads-NC datasets for these configurations is presented in Figure~\ref{fig:multimodal_impact}.
+To investigate the impact of multimodal features on the performance of graph condensation, we test the performance of GCond when condensing three types of input features: text features, image features and fused text-image features.
+Then we compare it against SR-GM when condensing fused features.

-As illustrated in the figure, the introduction of fused multimodal data adversely affects the standard GCond method.
-We observe that the inherent conflict between different modalities leads to an average performance degradation of approximately 6\% for GCond when compared to its performance on single-modality inputs.
-This highlights a significant challenge for existing gradient-matching-based condensation methods when applied to multimodal graphs.
-In contrast, our proposed SR-GM successfully mitigates this inter-modality gradient conflict during the condensation process.
-Consequently, SR-GM significantly outperforms GCond on the multimodal graph condensation task, achieving substantial accuracy improvements of 14\% on Ele-fashion and 9\% on Goodreads-NC.
-This result underscores the robustness and effectiveness of SR-GM in handling complex, multimodal graph data.